laminlabs/lamindb/README.md

 df = pd.DataFrame({"feat1": [1, 2], "feat2": [3, 4]})  # AnnData works, too
 ln.File(df, description="Data batch 1").save()  # create a File object and save/upload it

-# If you don't have specific metadata in mind, run a search
+# To find it, if you don't have specific metadata in mind, run a search
 ln.File.search("batch 1")
-# Or run a simple filter (you have the full power of SQL to query for metadata)
+# Or filter (under-the-hood, you have the full power of SQL to query)
-file = ln.File.select(description="Data batch 1").one()  # get exactly one result
+file = ln.File.filter(description="Data batch 1").one()  # get exactly one result

 # Load a file back into memory
 df = file.load()